nutti/fake-bpy-module/docs/setup_pycharm.md

 4. Click *More...* on the popped up menu.
 5. In *Project Interpreters* window, click the bottom icon *Show paths for the selected Interpreter* to show *Interpreter Paths* window.
 6. Click *+* icon, and a file browser is launched.
-7. Select the path where premade module is located, and click *OK*.
+7. Select the path where generated modules are located, and click *OK*.
 8. Click *OK* repeatedly until *Settings* (Windows) or *Preferences* (macOS) window is closed.
 9. Now, you can complete the code related to the Blender Python API.